CraigChat/craig/SELFHOST.md

 ### Restarting Craig after reboot

 By default, Craig will not automatically restart if you reboot your computer.
-You can re-run [install.sh](install.sh) script to restart the application.
+You can re-run the [install.sh](install.sh) script to restart the application.

 ### Monitoring, starting, and stopping Craig